Police seek to question man in NYC rice cooker bomb scare

 Police were looking to talk to a man seen on surveillance video taking two of the objects — which police identified as rice cookers — out of a shopping cart and placing them in a subway station in lower Manhattan.
-In a photo released by authorities, the young man is lugging a cooker into an elevator.
+In photos released by authorities, the young man is seen standing by an elevator and then lugging a cooker in.

-But police emphasized that, so far, it wasn’t clear whether he was trying to frighten people or merely throwing the objects away.
+But police stressed that so far, it wasn’t clear whether he was trying to frighten people or merely throwing the objects away.

 “I would stop very short of calling him a suspect,” said John Miller, the New York Police Department’s top counterterror official.
 “It is possible that somebody put out a bunch of items in the trash today and this guy picked them up and then discarded them, or it’s possible that this was an intentional act.”